 Table 2 summarizes the results from a set of regressions with three different summer rainfall variables and February frost depth as the explanatory variables.
 In this table, all instruments are scaled to have a standard deviation of one and a mean of zero.
 The unit of observation is the municipality by year.
 In columns (1) to (5), the dependent variable is the number of new housing units completed in November and December relative to the yearly average number of newly built housing units.
-When using the longest summer rainfall spells during the summer months in column (1), the coefficient is highly significant and negative, with an F-statistic of 44.0.
+When using the longest average summer rainfall spells during the summer months in column (1), the coefficient is highly significant and negative, with an F-statistic of 44.0.
 However, the quantitative impact of the rainfall shock on housing completions is very small.
 This is consistent with the fact that summer rainfall, a very common phenomenon, is not a key driver of new housing supply.
 An increase of the rainfall shock by one standard deviation reduces new housing supply in the given year by about 1.93%.
 Nonetheless, it provides very useful instrumental variable variation, and, beyond the instrument's relevance, the quantitative magnitude of the first-stage relationship is not important.

-The two other variants of the rainfall instrument yield comparable results, but the F-statistic is lower in both cases.
-Similarly, deeper frost in February reduces the number of units completed end-of-year, as shown in column (4).
-When adding the average summer rainfall spell and the frost depth variables jointly in column (5), both coefficients are significant and stable, arguably due to the very low correlation between the two instruments at municipality level of .09.
+The two other variants of the rainfall instrument yield comparable results, albeit with lower F-statistics.
+Deeper frost depth in February also reduces the number of units completed end-of-year, as shown in column (4).
+When adding the average summer rainfall spell and frost depth jointly in column (5), both coefficients are significant and stable, arguably due to the very low correlation between the two instruments at municipality level of 0.09.

 One question not addressed so far is whether the impact of the instruments differs by type of building.
 Larger buildings have longer construction times, typically exceeding one year.
 Weather conditions in a single year may have a much smaller influence in these cases.
 In column (6), the dependent variable is the number of units in multi-family buildings completed in November and December, again as a share of the average yearly supply.
-Although the signs of the instruments do not change, both instruments have a much smaller impact than in columns (1) and (5) and are much less significant, lending support to the hypothesis that larger construction projects are less strongly affected by the weather shocks.
-Hence, the supply shock identified by the weather instruments is mainly a shock to the supply of single-family housing.15
+Although the signs of the instruments do not change, both instruments have a much smaller impact than in columns (1) and (5) and are less significant, lending support to the hypothesis that larger buildings are less strongly affected by the weather shocks.
+Hence, the weather-induced supply shock is mainly a shock to the supply of single-family housing.

-Dependent variable: housing units of share of avera - in all units (1) OLS (2) OLS (3) OLS (4) OLS (5) OLS (6) OLS Avg. summer rainfall spell (deviation from local average) -0.0193^{} (0.0029) -0.0205^{} (0.0029) -0.0004^{} (0.0002) Longest summer rainfall spell (deviation from local average) -0.0095^{} (0.0030) of rainfall spells $5+$ days (deviation from local average) -0.0172^{} (0.0030) Frost depth in February (deviation from local average) -0.0194^{} (0.0058) -0.0236^{} (0.0058) -0.0009 (0.0004) Year-FE yes yes yes yes yes yes Municipality-FE yes yes yes yes yes yes F statistic (proj. model) 44.0 9.9 33.3 11.3 30.4 4.5 Observations 83,632 83,632 83,632 83,632 83,632 83,632
+Dependent variable: housing units of share of avera - in all types of buildings (1) OLS (2) OLS (3) OLS (4) OLS (5) OLS (6) OLS Avg. summer rainfall spell (deviation from local average) $-0.0193^{}$ (0.0029) $-0.0205^{}$ (0.0029) $-0.0004^{}$ (0.0002) Longest summer rainfall spell (deviation from local average) $-0.0095^{}$ (0.0030) of rainfall spells $5+$ days (deviation from local average) $-0.0172^{}$ (0.0030) Frost depth in February (deviation from local average) $-0.0194^{}$ (0.0058) $-0.0236^{}$ (0.0058) -0.0009 (0.0004) Year FE yes yes yes yes yes yes Municipality FE yes yes yes yes yes yes F statistic (proj. model) 44.0 9.9 33.3 11.3 30.4 4.5 Observations 83,632 83,632 83,632 83,632 83,632 83,632